Cast of Lions – Eyes Wide to New Places

 Eyes Wide to New Places is a confident and succinct album that doesn’t jump between jarring sounds and genres like many debut releases.
 It will appeal to fans of pop-punk who err on the side of pop.

-Eyes Wide to New Places was released on 19th August 2013.
+Eyes Wide to New Places is released on 19th August 2013.
+For further information or to order the album visit Cast of Lions’ website here.

 Watch the video for Sticks & Stones here: